tkeskita/unstructured_grids/README.md

   operators ('UG' in operator name) which keep UG Data and Blender mesh object contents in sync.

+- Operations can be slow for large meshes.

 ## Use Case Examples